FantasticFiasco/serilog-sinks-udp/README.md

 }
 ```

-Configuration using [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) enables the possibility to specify a hostname instead of an IP address as the remote address.

 ## Typical use case

 Producing log events is only half the story.
 Unless you are consuming them in a matter that benefits you in development or production, there is really no need to produce them in the first place.

-In development I've been sending UDP packages to the loopback address, and use [Log2Console](https://github.com/Statyk7/log2console) to visualize them.
+In development I've been sending UDP packages to the loopback address, and used [Log2Console](https://github.com/Statyk7/log2console) to visualize them.
 It supports UDP receivers, and allows me to filter and search according to my needs.

 Taking it to the next level is when you as a team agree on sending the log events to a multicast address, making them accessible to all team members.
 This can be beneficial for Quality Assurance who wishes to monitor log events from all instances of your running application.